-If you’ve ever watched the A&E television show Intervention, you might be under the impression that interventions are almost always successful.
+If you’ve ever watched an episode of the A&E television show Intervention, you might be under the impression that interventions are almost always successful.
 About 98 percent of the people who have appeared on the show over the years have agreed to check themselves into a treatment center at the end of their intervention.

 But if you’re in the process of staging an intervention in Athens, GA right now, you should know that interventions are not always as successful as they are when you see them on TV.
 In fact, the intervention that you’re putting together for your loved one could be a total disaster if you’re not careful.